wondisha/query-performance-advisor/README.md

 ## 👤 Author

-Created by SFUSER001 with Cortex Code
+Created by Wondi Wolde with Cortex Code